maffyoo/Culture/Principles-Practices-Behaviours.md

 > **_We arent afraid to throw work away or to write some code to help us solve a problem_**

-## We use Fitness functions as a was measuring and reasoning about our evolving architecture ##
+## We use Fitness functions as a way of measuring and reasoning about our architecture ##

 > **_just like we measure our products to gauge success we measure our code and architecture to protect our code_**